corpnewt/CorpBot.py/README.md

 ## Debugging
 ####	Debugging Cog (9 commands) - Debugging.py Extension:
 	  $clean [messages] [chan]
-	   └─ Cleans the passed number of messages from the given channel - 100 by default ...
+	   └─ Cleans the passed number of messages from the given channel (admin only).
 	  $cleardebug
 	   └─ Deletes the debug.txt file (owner only).
 	  $heartbeat